 Leads: The King County Council will convene an interbranch team comprised of at least King County Council staff, the Department of Permitting and Environmental Review, the Department of Natural Resources and Parks, and the Office of Performance Strategy and Budget.

 Action 8: Cottage Housing Regulations Review.
 Cottage housing is a method of development that allows for multiple detached single-family dwelling units to be located on a commonly owned parcel.
 In unincorporated King County, cottage housing is currently only permitted in the R-4 through R-8 urban residential zones, subject to certain conditions in the King County Code, such as in K.C.C.
 21A.08.030 and 21A.12.030, which includes being only allowed on lots one acre in size or smaller.
 This work plan item will review Comprehensive Plan policies and development code regulations for the potential for expanded allowances for cottage housing in unincorporated King County, including in Rural Areas, and recommend policy and code changes as appropriate.
+The review will include evaluation of encouraging: close proximity of garages to the associated housing unit; and development of units with a wide variety of square footages, so as to address various needs and a diversity of residents.

-Timeline: A Cottage Housing Regulations Report and any proposed policy or code changes to implement the recommendations in the report shall be transmitted to the Council for consideration by December 31, 2018.
+Timeline: A Cottage Housing Regulations Report ((and any proposed policy or code changes to implement the recommendations in the report)) shall be transmitted to the Council ((for consideration)) by December 31, 2018.
+Any proposed policy or code changes to implement the recommendations in the report shall be transmitted to the Council for consideration by June 30, 2019 as part of the 2020 Comprehensive Plan “Two-Year” update.

 Outcomes: The Executive shall file with the Council the Cottage Housing Regulations Report, which shall include identification of any recommended amendments to the King County Code and/or Comprehensive Plan.
 The Executive shall also file with the Council an ordinance adopting updates to the King County Code and/or the Comprehensive Plan, if recommended in the Report.
-The Executive will work with the Council to determine whether the amendments are appropriate for inclusion in an Annual Comprehensive Plan Amendment prior to the Eight-Year update.

 Leads: The Department of Permitting and Environmental Review and the Office of Performance Strategy and Budget.